hash-org/hashc/docs/src/standard-library/intro.md

 These modules are currently under construction or proposed:

-- `time`: Useful constrcuts for time orientated data
+- `time`: Useful constructs for time orientated data
 - `sys`: System information about the host OS
 - `path`: Path utilities